robertthegreat43/robertthegreat43.github.io/README.md

 									<h1>By Robert Green
 									</h1>
 		           <p>	 Copy right all rights reserved @Robert The Great Green43
-					Any recreation of this file or document with the express permission of Games Science “Robert Green” is prohibited by Robert Green
+					Any recreation of this file or document without the express permission of Games Science “Robert Green” is prohibited by Robert Green
 				   </p>